-After inserting the driver disk, "Xpress Install" will automatically scan your system and then list all the drivers that are recommended to install.
-You can click the Install All button and "Xpress Install" will install all the recommended drivers.
-Or click Install Single Items to manually select the drivers you wish to install.
+After inserting the driver disk, "Xpress Install" will automatically scan the system and then list all the drivers that are recommended to install.
+Please select the item that you wish to install and press the Install button following the item.
+Or you can press Xpress Install to install all the driver items.